 Odessa has been a staging point for the oil industry for several decades.
-Anytime there is an oil boom, an increase in the population is bound to happen.
-As with any type of growth, the demand for supplies and consumables increases with the size of the city.
+Anytime there is an oil boom, the population is bound to increase.
+As with any growth, the demand for supplies and consumables increases with the size of the city.
 It stands to reason that more and more 18-wheelers will travel to and through the area.
 If more and more large trucks are bringing in more and more supplies, the chances for an 18-wheeler accident in Odessa will rise, as well.
-Since I-20 runs through the city, the trucks will not only tote loads into the city but to cities close to Odessa.
+Since I-20 runs through the city, the trucks will tote loads into the city and cities close to Odessa.
 Another consideration to discuss when talking about oil booms is that since more and more trucks are needed to carry supplies, more truck drivers are needed to operate the big rigs.

-Pecos is another place that has a lot of traffic for a relatively smaller town.
+Pecos is another place that has a lot of traffic for a relatively more minor town.
 With Interstate Highway 20 running through it, you have the same problems as the towns mentioned above.
-One difference in the 18-wheeler accidents in Pecos, TX, is that you also have U.S. Highway 285 running through the area, as well as I-20.
-When it comes to wrecks involving large trucks, 285 has a reputation for being a deadly highway.
-This road stretches from Pecos all the way to Denver, Colorado and mostly goes through rural areas.
-While you are driving on U.S. 285, there’s not much to see as far as scenery is concerned.
-When a road is flat and goes on for miles and miles, you can get road hypnosis easily.
-This condition has other names like ‘White Line Fever” or “Highway Hypnosis” but no matter what you call it, you enter into a state of where you are operating your vehicle unknowingly.
+One difference in the 18-wheeler accidents in Pecos, TX, is that you also have U.S. Highway 285 running through the area and I-20.
+Regarding wrecks involving large trucks, 285 has a reputation for being a deadly highway.
+This road stretches from Pecos to Denver, Colorado, primarily through rural areas.
+While you are driving on U.S. 285, there’s not much to see regarding scenery.
+When a road is flat and goes on for miles and miles, you can get road hypnosis quickly.
+This condition has other names like ‘White Line Fever” or “Highway Hypnosis,” but no matter what you call it, you enter into a state where you unknowingly operate your vehicle.
 If you have ever driven home, typically in the evening, and passed through towns that you don’t remember, you have possibly experienced this phenomenon.
-Experts believe that when you have mastered a task, your body can perform it while your mind is preoccupied with something else and this is called automaticity.
-For instance, you may drive home and begin to think about a project for your home or work and devise a list of things you need to prepare.
+Experts believe that when you have mastered a task, your body can perform it while your mind is preoccupied with something else, called automaticity.
+For instance, you may drive home and begin thinking about a project for your home or work and devise a list of things you must prepare.